Margherita Pizza Sourdough Focaccia

 To make the dough, mix the marinara sauce, garlic salt, sourdough starter, and bread flour together in a large bowl until combined in a shaggy dough.

-Let the dough sit covered at room temperature for about an hour.
+Let the dough sit covered at room temperature for about 30 minutes.

 focaccia dough in a glass bowl after rising

-After you finished the stretch and folds, let the dough rise in a warm spot until the dough is doubled in size and puffy for bulk fermentation.
-This typically takes about 6 hours from when the dough is mixed.
+After you finished the stretch and folds, let the dough rise in a warm spot until the dough has risen 50% in size.
+This typically takes about 5 hours from when the dough is mixed at 75 degrees Fahrenheit.

 focaccia dough before rising